$1 Million - $4,999,999 Lifetime Giving

 Citi Foundation has been supporting Save the Children's programs around the world since the 1990s.
 We're proud to say Citi is one of our longest-standing corporate partners.
 Together we have implemented projects in Education, Emergency Response, HIV/AIDS, Youth Livelihoods, Financial Education and Microfinance in many countries throughout the developing world.
 Most recently, we have focused our joint efforts in programs that aim to unlock the potential of youth as income-earners and contributors to the social fabric of their communities.
 Through these programs, we strive to give youth a voice in their future by providing access to high-quality vocational training and financial education workshops to strengthen their vocational skills, life skills and, ultimately, their employability.

 Sony Corporation teamed up with Save the Children in response to the massive 2011 earthquake in Japan to create the Restart Japan Aid Project.
 This collaboration leveraged their tremendous resources to help the people of Japan rebuild their lives.
 Since 2014, Sony Corporation of America, on behalf of all of its U.S. operating companies, has underpinned the most critical needs of children in crisis by supporting our Children's Emergency Fund.
-The Company has also directly supported numerous emergency response efforts around the world, including the 2015 earthquake in Nepal.
+The Company has also directly supported numerous emergency response efforts around the world, including the 2017 hurricanes.
 As a longstanding supporter, Sony Corporation actively engages its employees in annual volunteer opportunities with Save the Children, further upholding the mission of the organization.

-Target has previously worked with Save the Children to increase school retention in communities that grow coffee for its exclusive Archer Farms brand and, as part of its commitment to disaster relief, Target has supported Save the Children's response to numerous catastrophic events, including Hurricane Matthew response and recovery efforts in Haiti.
+Target has previously worked with Save the Children to increase school retention in communities that grow coffee for its exclusive Archer Farms brand.
+As part of its commitment to disaster relief, Target has supported Save the Children's response to numerous catastrophic events, including Hurricanes Irma, Maria, as well as Save the Children’s response and recovery efforts to South Asia floods in 2017.

 Western Union and Save the Children have been partners since 2010.
 Our partnership began when Save the Children became a beneficiary of Western Union’s 50 Days of Giving Holiday promotion.
 Since then, Western Union has generously supported disaster relief for many humanitarian crises, including the Haiti Earthquake, Pakistan Earthquake, Typhoon Haiyan in the Philippines, Flooding in India, Ebola Relief and the Syrian Refugee Response, among others.
 Western Union also supports moving money in humanitarian settings through their NGO Global Pay product.
 In 2014, their support grew to also include supporting youth employment programming in the Philippines by providing vocational training to youth to help them start a business or find a job.
 In 2016, Western Union announced Save the Children as their new anchor partner in Asia for youth employment programming across China, India and the Philippines, expected to reach 3,500 women and youth.
 Western Union is committed to disaster relief and their Education for Better initiative, which has an ambitious goal to train 50,000 women and youth around the globe.